How to get into the Deadlock beta

 - Valve does say "Invites are typically sent out within 1-2 days, but sometimes may take longer," so bear that in mind.

 If you're not lucky enough to know a guy who knows a guy, then you may win the jackpot by doing nothing.
-Valve has been gradually sending out Deadlock invites in waves, and in the last week, the number of playtesters has skyrocketed.
-The invites really do appear random: it's safe to assume Valve was focused on getting feedback from experienced Dota 2 players early on, but recently, people with little-to-zero experience with Valve's multiplayer games have made the cut.
+Valve has been gradually sending out Deadlock invites in waves, and in the last few months, the number of playtesters has skyrocketed.
+The invites really do appear random: it's safe to assume Valve was focused on getting feedback from experienced Dota 2 players early on, but now, people with little-to-zero experience with Valve's multiplayer games can also make the cut.

 There's no evidence that you can juice your chances at a Deadlock invite by suddenly playing lots of Dota, as some attempted with CS:GO during Counter-Strike 2's playtest last year, so no need to waste the energy.
 Mathematically, your chances get better every day.
 In early August, Deadlock reached a record 18,000 concurrent players.
 A few weeks later, that record is over 89,000.